365Werk/jwtauthroles/readme.md

 ```
 This assumes you have a Documents model where the uuid provided by your identity provider is stored in a 'user' column, this can be anything you want of course, but the local key should always be uuid.

-This can then be used as follows to retrieve all documents beloging to this user:
+This can then be used as follows to retrieve all documents belonging to this user:

 ```php
 return Auth::user()->documents;